What is Sodium Thiosulfate?

 In its solid form, it is a crystalline solid which has a tendency to readily lose water.
 Sodium thiosulfate is readily soluble in water and is also referred to as sodium hyposulfite.
 The structure of the Na2S2O3 molecule is illustrated below.

-It can be noted that the shape of the thiosulfate ion is tetrahedral in the solid state of sodium thiosulfate.
-The distance between the two sulfur atoms in the thiosulfate ion is comparable to the distance between two sigma bonded sulfur atoms.
-This implies that the sulfur which is not bonded to any oxygens holds a negative charge.
+It can be noted that the shape of the thiosulfate ion is tetrahedral in the solid-state of sodium thiosulfate.
+The distance between the two sulphur atoms in the thiosulfate ion is comparable to the distance between two sigma bonded sulphur atoms.
+This implies that the sulphur which is not bonded to any oxygens holds a negative charge.

 Properties of Sodium Thiosulfate